adamWinebarger/BAARS4Program/README.md

 ScoreBAARS.cs
 - This class contains two functions, total score and symptom count
+- TotalScore() - Adds up all the answer scores to the total score
+- SymptomCount() - Determines the total number of symptoms

 ScoreBAARSYouth.cs
 - This class extends ScoreBAARS.cs and determines the scores of the young ins